ericgj/wineskins/README.markdown

 case where the destination database is completely empty, and you want to set up everything the way it is in the source and then import the data.
-Of course, many scenarios different from this are possible, but the point is that everything you should need to specify is either due to (1) differences from this scenario, or (2) differences between database adapters that Sequel cannot handle.
+Of course, many scenarios different from this are possible, but the point is that the only things you should need to specify are either (1) differences from this scenario, or (2) differences between database adapters that Sequel cannot handle automatically.

 The principle is that _as much as possible, the source database should determine the schema_, thus minimizing manually-entered (and possibly incorrect) schema